FixedEffects/InteractiveFixedEffectModels.jl/README.md

 When X is a set of id or time dummies, this problem corresponds to a principal component analysis with missing values.
 When X is a general set of regressors, this problem corresponds to a linear model with interactive fixed effects as described in Bai (2009).

+To solve the problem above, two minimization methods are available

+- `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
+- `:lm` This method corresponds to Levenberg Marquardt Method (adapted for sparse problems).

+These methods are generally faster than the svd method described in Bai (2009).
+Moreover, these methods (i) accept dataset with more than one observation for a given pair id x time (ii) with N and T so large one cannot store a matrix N x T.

 To install
 ```julia
 Pkg.clone("https://github.com/matthieugomez/SparseFactorModels.jl")
 ```

-## Method

-The package estimates the set of `β`, factors and loadings by directly minimizing the problem above.

-Two minimization methods are available

-- `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
-- `:lm` This method corresponds to Levenberg Marquardt Method (adapted for sparse problems).

-Contrary to the svd method described in Bai (2009), both methods (i) accept dataset with more than one observation for a given pair id x time (ii) with N and T so large one cannot store a matrix N x T. They are also faster.

 ## Syntax